t2linux/fedora/README.md

 1. Partition disks using Bootcamp Assistant, but dont install Windows.
 2. Write [t2linux-fedora-iso](https://github.com/sharpenedblade/t2linux-fedora-iso) to a bootable drive.
-3. Use the installer normally, do not touch the ESP options when partitioning.
+3. Boot the drive, then follow the WiFi section.
-4. Install Fedora, do not close the installer.
+4. Install Fedora normally, do not close the installer.
+Make sure to not delete the MacOS partition.
 5. Reboot while holding *option*.

 ## Troubleshooting

 - Q: Suspend is not working.
-    A: Install the mac firmware.
+    A: Install the WiFi firmware.
 Follow the [wifi section](#wifi).
 - Q: The keyboard backlight is not working.
-    A: It is not working properly yet.
-Run `echo 60 > /sys/class/leds/apple::kbd_backlight/brightness` to turn it on.
+    A: It is not working on Fedora yet.
+If you *really* need it, contact `@sharpenedblade` on the t2linux discord.
-- Q: Touchbar is blank.
+- Q: The touchbar is blank, and I already installed the firmware.
-    A: Reboot into MacOS.
-Restart into MacOS again.
-Shut down from MacOS.
+    A: Reboot into MacOS twice.
+Log in to MacOS, then shut down from MacOS.
 Reboot into Fedora.

-### TODO
+## Roadmap

-- Signed kernel modules
+- Modules in kernel.
-- Automaticaly setting up Wifi firmware
+- Secure boot signed kernel.
-- No extra modules in initramfs
+- Keyboard backlight.
-- Keyboard backlight
+- General bug fixes.